Jon-Audi/Jaxi-Taxi/home/jon/jaxi-taxi/README.md

         [Flow] WLED Payload: {"on":true,"bri":...,"seg":[{"fx":106,...}]}
         [Flow] Successfully sent command to WLED.
         ```
     *   **If you see `fx:5`**, it means the effect mapping failed and it's defaulting to "Random Colors".
-Ensure your `audio-analysis-flow.ts` file is up to date by re-running the setup script.
+Ensure your `audio-analysis-flow.ts` file is up to date by following the "My code changes don't seem to be applying" section above.
     *   **If you see a `FetchError` or `Failed to send command`**, it means the Pi cannot reach the WLED device.
 Continue to the next step.

 2.  **Check WLED Manually:**